-The Annexure A referred to in our report to the members of the Company on the financial statements for the year ended 31 March 2020.
+The Annexure A referred to in our report to the members of the Company on the financial statements for the year ended 31 March 2021.
 We report that:

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets except for certain particulars on quantitative details and location for certain assets capitalised in earlier years, which the management is in the process of updating the records. - (b) The Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
+- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets except for certain particulars on quantitative details and location for certain assets capitalised in earlier years, which the management is in the process of updating the records. - (b) The Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years other than cables and Set Top Boxes ('STB') installed at subscribers' locations.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the programme, certain fixed assets were physically verified during the year.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us, the Company does not hold any immovable property.
+No material discrepancies were noticed on such verification.
+With respect to the cables and STB's installed at subscribers' locations, management is of the view that it is not possible to physically verify these assets due to their nature and location.
+According to the information and explanations given to us, the existence of STB's is verified on the basis of the 'active user' status in the system. - (c) According to the information and explanations given to us, the Company does not hold any immovable property.
 Thus, paragraph 3 (i) (c) of the said Order is not applicable. - (ii) The inventory, except goods-in-transit, has been physically verified by the management during the year and no material discrepancies were noticed on such verification.
 In our opinion, the frequency of such verification is reasonable. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, limited liability partnerships or other parties covered in the register maintained under section 189 of the Act.
 Accordingly, the provisions of clause 3(iii) (a), (b) and (c) of the Order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act, with respect to the securities and guarantees given.
 The Company has not granted any loans and not made investments in companies, firms or other parties covered under section 185 and 186 of the Act. - (v) The Company has not accepted any deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148 of the Act in respect of cost of operation, cost of sales and margin of all services and products and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the records. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including provident fund, tax deducted at source, employees' state insurance, customs duty, cess and any other material statutory dues have generally been regularly deposited with the appropriate authorities except slight delays in goods and services tax.
-As explained to us, the Company did not have any dues on account of sales tax, service tax, duty of excise and value added tax.
+However, we have not made a detailed examination of the records.